-Basically, a Broken Aesop is a story where a 'moral' presented just doesn't match the original moral that the story actually contained (and unlike the Spoof Aesop or Ignored Aesop, they don't do it on purpose).
+Basically, a Broken Aesop is a story where a 'moral' presented just doesn't match the original moral that the story actually contained.
 Sometimes the resulting moral feels so tacked on that it comes across as an AnvilEx Machina.
 Or just plain hypocrisy.

 Common methods of breaking An Aesop include:

 A Compressed Vice, a Reset Button, or a Snap Back: There's a lesson, but because the sequel/next episode/next installment forgets it happened or pretends it didn't happen, there are no consequences.

 Saying anyone can do anything they set their mind to by their own resolve, when the character was born into royalty or privilege, born with some sort of superior genetic power, is just plain talented at what they do, has the Powers That Be on their side, or otherwise revealed to be from a powerful, significant bloodline or background explaining their greatness.

 Commonly in RPGs and Westerns, Thou Shalt Not Kill Aesop is followed by the next major battle having the characters kill something (with the exception of games with Never Say "Die" in play).

 The Aesop in which a character is told that they should accept themselves as they are or "We already like you the way you are.", is occasionally ruined when the character in question was actually trying to do something that can led to obvious self improvement, as opposed to just changing themselves to fit in with or impress others.